MohamedZakkaria2004/CodeAlpha_IrisDataClassification/README.md

 plt.ylabel("Actual")
 plt.show()

-"This helps us see how many predictions were correct or misclassified."
+This helps us see how many predictions were correct or misclassified.

 Summary:
 I used Scikit-learn and Pandas to load and prepare the data, trained a machine learning model, and evaluated its performance.
 This project demonstrates basic classification concepts and how to apply them using Python.